 In his teaching, Dr Calvert focuses on the ongoing debate about the future of Canada’s public health care system, domestic and international pharmaceutical policy, labour relations in the Canadian health sector and the implications of trade agreements on health policy.
 He is particularly interested in encouraging students to examine some of the major public policy issues that are now shaping our health care system.

-By John Calvert
+Books by John Calvert